 A journalist from Italian TV planned to travel to Mexico and was looking for a fixer to help him report on crime, migration and COVID.
 He did not have specific angles nor locations where he wanted to film.
 I suggested which cities and perspectives we could report on, and together we developed the stories.
-However, I explained that this level of involvement made me the local producer and not just a fixer, and he agreed to give me that title," comments Andalusia K. Soloff, a freelance journalist in Mexico City.
+However, I explained that this level of involvement made me the local producer." comments Andalusia K. Soloff, a freelance journalist from NYC based in Mexico City.